Galfy1/ros2-droneswarm-hw-ws/README.md

 # Additional Setup for Gazebo Simulation
 If you need to run an ArduPilot/ROS2/Gazebo simulation, you need the additional setup covered in this section.
+1. Install ROS2 Humble
+    - Go to: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html and follow the **"Setup Sources"** and **"Install ROS 2 packages"** sections
-1. install some required Python packages
+1. Install some required Python packages
     -  `sudo apt update`
     -  `python3 -m pip install pexpect`
 1. Build Ardupilot SITL for ROS2 (stand in /ros2-droneswarm-hw-ws)